Taylor Logistics — Header

 Scientific carbon reporting

-Normative is the carbon-accounting platform underneath our scope 1, 2, and 3 reporting.
-It quantifies our footprint with science-based methodology, surfaces the highest-leverage reduction opportunities, and produces the auditable output enterprise customers need.
+Normative quantifies our footprint with science-based methodology and produces the auditable output enterprise customers need.

 People